-Teeth whitening can work by bleaching your teeth to make them look lighter.
+Whitening can work by bleaching your teeth to make them look lighter.
 It won’t make your teeth brilliantly white but will lighten the existing colour down by several grades.

 You teeth consist of an inner dentin layer and a hard outer enamel layer.
 These layers protect our teeth from all the harsh materials that go into our mouth.
 While, substances from food, alcohol, cigarette, smoke, soft and hot drinks etc. can create another outer layer on top of the enamel layer.
-This is when you’ll need the help of a dentist who can clean away this film, through scraping and chemical treatments.
+This is when you’ll need the help of a dentist.
+They can clean away this film, through scraping and chemical treatments.

 Only a registered dental professional can do teeth whitening.
 Because whitening by people who aren’t qualified, for example in beauty salons, is illegal.
 Kits that carry teeth whitening agents to do it at home also carry risks.